 In addition, The Fashion School has a studio located in New York’s Fashion District.
 According to the School, the NYC Studio “provides full-semester academic programs for Kent State fashion students in the Fall, Spring, or Summer terms.
 Guest students, studying fashion at their home school, may also attend the program during Summer Session.”

-Founded in 1851, the University of Minnesota (U of M) is home to 30,500 undergraduate students and 16,300 graduate and professional students enrolled in more than 400 degree programs across 17 colleges and schools.
-The College of Design is home to the Department of Design, Housing and Apparel, which offers several programs for aspiring fashion designers.
-Degree offerings include a BS in Apparel Design and MA, MS, and PhD degrees in Design with an Apparel Studies Track.
-Minor in Fashion Studies is also on the menu.
+The College of Design at University of Minnesota (U of M) is home to the Department of Design, Housing and Apparel.
+The Department offers a BS in Apparel Design and MA, MS, and PhD degrees in Design with an Apparel Studies Track.
+A Fashion Studies Minor is also on the menu.

 Apparel Design students have access to The Wearable Product Design Center (WPDC), the Wearable Technology Lab, and the Human Dimensioning Lab, as well as the opportunity to show their collections at the College of Design Annual Apparel Design Fashion Show.
 In addition, all students have the option to study abroad.
 Study abroad opportunities are available in Sydney, Australia; Florence, Italy; Amsterdam; Istanbul, Turkey; London, England, and Northern Ireland.

 About U of M: The University of Minnesota (U of M) was founded in 1851.
 The school is home to nearly 63,000 students (system-wide), with 48,770 students at the Twin Cities campus.
 More than 400 degree programs are offered across 17 colleges and schools.